fbpx Skip to content

 The KIIS Austria program offers a group flight option where you can travel to/from your program location with other students and faculty.
 If you choose this option, KIIS will purchase a round-trip flight ticket for you.
 The flight cost will be added to your final program fee on April 1.
 The group flight will depart from Cincinnati or Louisville and land in Zürich, Switzerland.
 The group then will travel by private bus to Bregenz, Austria.
 The program ends in Vienna, Austria.
 The group flight will return to the US from Vienna.

-If not selecting the group flight, you are responsible to purchase your individual round trip airfare.
+If not selecting the group flight, you are responsible to purchase your individual round trip (multi-city) airfare.

 The flight to Zürich, Switzerland is overnight arriving the following morning.
 On the return, the flight from Austria to the USA departs and arrives on the same day.
 Visit Flights and Passports & Visas for more information.